 Outpatient treatment requires patients to attend regularly scheduled meetings.
 This level of treatment allows patients to carry on with their routine while receiving face-to-face services with addiction or mental health professionals.
 It is ideal for people who have jobs or a strong support system at home, and it typically costs less than other levels of treatment.

 Level I care includes evaluation, treatment and recovery follow-up services.
-It addresses the severity of the individual’s addiction, helps implement behavioral changes and ameliorates mental functioning.
+It addresses the severity of the individual’s addiction, implements behavioral changes and improves mental functioning.
 Patients may transition to the first level of treatment from a more robust program.
 Level I is also a stepping stone for people who are not ready or willing to commit to a complete recovery program.

 The second level of treatment can accommodate medical and psychiatric consultation, psychopharmacological consultation, medication management and 24-hour crisis services.
 The program is affiliated with other levels of treatment in the continuum of care and provides support services such as child care, vocational training and transportation.